 Where to ice fish in Boulder Junction

 Boulder Junction is a classic ice fishing destination.
 There’s a lot to love about fishing in Boulder Junction.
 For starters, it’s the Musky Capital of the World.
 There are also an incredible 194 lakes within 10 miles of downtown.
 The ice fishing options are nearly endless, and the lakes around Boulder Junction are beautiful and well stocked.
-On Feb.
-17-19 be sure to join the fun at the Frozen Tozen ice fishing tournament on Boulder Lake.

 There are developed lakes with easy access around Boulder Junction, as well as remote lakes in the Northern Highland-American Legion State Forest that are surrounded by nothing but trees.
 Some of these forest lakes might take a bit more effort to reach, but when you arrive you may discover you have the ice all to yourself.
 Here are some classic Boulder Junction ice fishing lakes: